Zilola-Nazarova/harry-potter-characters/README.md

 <h3 align="center"><b>Mountains Forecast</b></h3>

-<p align="center">Mountains Forecast lists down the mountains located in Uzbekistan.
-Users can see current weather conditions and forecast data for each peak.
-Webapp retrieves data from open-meteo.com API.
+<p align="center">Harry Potter Lybrary is a site that lists down main Harry Potter characters with the corresponding data.
+Webapp retrieves data from hp-api.onrender.com API.
 Built with React.</p>

 <a name="readme-top"></a>

 # 📗 Table of Contents